ZhgChg.Li

 }

-// Simulated business logic: WebViewController isHomePage == true (indicating it is the home page) & WebView is browsing the home page, switch TabBar Index
+// Simulate business logic: WebViewController isHomePage == true (means opening home page) & WebView is browsing home page, then switch TabBar Index

 if isHomePage {